dart-lang/sdk/docs/gsoc/Dart-GSoC-2020-Project-Ideas.md

 display an SPDX license expression on pub.dev.

 **Getting Started**
-Try writing a small sample program that can fetch one of the [SPDX master files](https://github.com/spdx/license-list-XML/tree/master/src) and print it to terminal as markdown.
+Try writing a small sample program that can fetch one of the [SPDX origin files](https://github.com/spdx/license-list-XML/tree/main/src) and print it to terminal as markdown.
 Don't make it too perfect, just figure out how to parse the XML.
 For the proposal, it would be valuable to include:
  * References to relevant documentation.